flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 - Samsung phone: Chrome, Firefox, duckduckgo
 - Linux: Firefox

+{==

-Always the latest versions of the operating system and the browser.
+Always use the latest versions of the operating system and the browser.

 We have not tested older operating systems or browsers and can't support them.
-The might or might not work.
+They might or might not work.

+==}

 Known unsupported operating systems or browsers: